Bloomington Public Adjuster

 Bloomington homeowners' guide to hail claims, insurance disputes, and your rights in Minnesota.

 Document all damage with photos and videos before the weather worsens or cleanup begins.
-Report the claim to your insurer within 30 days of the loss.
+Report the claim to your insurer promptly — most policies require notice "as soon as practicable."
 Do not authorize major repairs until your carrier has inspected or approved the scope.
-Call us for a free inspection—we'll photograph everything and prepare a complete proof of loss that protects your claim rights.
+Call our team for a free inspection — we'll photograph everything and prepare a complete proof of loss that protects your claim rights.

-Insurers are trained to minimize payouts; carriers deny valid claims based on subjective language like "cosmetic damage."
+Insurers are trained to minimize payouts, and carriers deny valid claims based on subjective language like "cosmetic damage."
 A public adjuster levels the playing field by preparing professional scope of loss documentation, challenging low estimates, and enforcing Minnesota's claim deadlines.
-Studies show homeowners who hire a public adjuster recover 30–50% more than those who settle without representation.
+Industry research consistently shows that policyholders who hire a public adjuster recover substantially more than those who settle without representation — by some studies, 30 to 50 percent more on average.

-Public adjusters are paid a percentage of the claim increase we recover for you, typically 10% under Minnesota law.
+Public adjusters are paid a percentage of the recovery beyond the carrier's initial offer.
 You pay only if we recover additional funds.
-This aligns our interests with yours—we succeed when you recover more.
+This aligns our interests with yours — we succeed when you recover more.
 There are no upfront fees, hourly charges, or costs if we don't increase your settlement.
+Our fee is disclosed in writing before any contract is signed, and Minnesota law (§72B.135) gives you a 72-hour cancellation window with no penalty.

 State Farm classifies small dents and impact marks as "cosmetic" rather than compensable hail damage.
-They also argue that minor impacts don't trigger replacement—only repair—and apply steep depreciation to aging roofs and siding in Bloomington's 1960s–1970s housing stock.
-This tactic is unfair and often violates Minnesota Statutes §72A.201 (fair claims standards).
-We challenge these denials with re-inspections and demand full replacement cost.
+They also argue that minor impacts don't trigger replacement — only repair — and apply steep depreciation to aging roofs and siding in Bloomington's 1960s-1970s housing stock.
+We challenge these denials with re-inspections, engineering analysis documenting actual functional impairment, and demands for full replacement cost under the carrier's obligations in §72A.201.

 Yes, if your policy includes RCV and the claim hasn't been closed, we can file an amendment or supplement demanding RCV payment instead of ACV.
 We also challenge depreciation schedules that carriers apply incorrectly.
 Older Bloomington homes often trigger unfair age-based depreciation; Minnesota law requires restoration to pre-loss condition, not budget replacement.

 Carriers use "pre-existing condition" to deny claims, especially on aging roofs.
 We challenge this by documenting that the loss (hail, ice dam, wind) caused the damage, not age alone.
 Pre-loss inspection reports, maintenance history, and expert testimony establish causation.
-Minnesota courts have rejected blanket "age denial" tactics; we fight back with evidence.
+Minnesota courts have rejected blanket "age denial" tactics; we fight back with documented evidence tied to the storm event.

 Get Your Free Bloomington Claim Review

-Hail events in April and June 2025 left Bloomington with underpaid claims — from percentage deductible traps to age-based denial tactics.
-We'll audit your settlement against Xactimate standards and Minnesota law at no cost.
+Hail events in April and June 2025 left Bloomington with underpaid claims — from percentage deductible traps to age-based denial tactics on 1960s–70s Bloomington housing stock.
+Our Bloomington Public Adjuster will audit your Bloomington settlement against Xactimate standards and Minnesota law at no cost.
+Let Shoreline's Bloomington team fight for your full recovery in one of Minnesota's most challenging claim environments.

 Insurance Claim Denied?